 Search what you see

 Google Lens lets you search what you see.
-Using a photo, your camera or almost any image, Lens helps you discover visually similar images and related content, gathering results from all over the internet.
+Using a photo, your camera or almost any image, Lens helps you to discover visually similar images and related content, gathering results from all over the Internet.

 How Google Lens works

-When analyzing an image, Lens often generates several possible results and ranks the probable relevance of each result.
+When analysing an image, Lens often generates several possible results and ranks the probable relevance of each result.
 Lens may sometimes narrow these possibilities to a single result.
-Let’s say that Lens is looking at a dog that it identifies as probably 95% German shepherd and 5% corgi.
+Let’s say that Lens is looking at a dog that it identifies as probably 95% German Shepherd and 5% Corgi.
 In this case, Lens might only show the result for a German shepherd, which Lens has judged to be most visually similar.

-In other cases, when Lens is confident it understands which object in the picture you’re interested in, Lens will return Search results related to the object.
-For example, if an image contains a specific product - like jeans or sneakers - Lens may return results providing more information about that product, or shopping results for the product.
-Lens may also rely on available signals, like the product’s user ratings, to return such results.
-In another example, if Lens recognizes a barcode or text in an image (for example, a product name or a book title), Lens may return a Google Search results page for the object.
+In other cases, when Lens is confident that it understands which object you’re interested in within the picture, Lens will return Search results related to the object.
+For example, if an image contains a specific product – such as jeans or sneakers – Lens may return results that provide more information about that product, or shopping results for the product.
+Lens may also rely on available signals, such as the product’s user ratings, to return such results.
+In another example, if Lens recognises a barcode or text in an image (for example, a product name or a book title), Lens may return a Google Search results page for the object.